pkhan3676/weld-quality-monitor/README.md

 ## 📄 License

-MIT License — Free to use for educational purposes.
+License — Free to use for educational purposes.

 ---

-*This project is part of MSc coursework and internship preparation for automation industry positions at companies like Siemens, Honeywell, and ABB.*
+*This project is part of M.Engg coursework and internship preparation for automation industry positions at companies like Siemens, Honeywell, and ABB.*